-Aaron Jay Hebert, a singer and song writer out of south Louisiana, was born in 1993.
-Music was always a huge part of his life.
-At a young age Aaron watched his father perform on stage at a little Baptist church in his hometown of Kaplan, Louisiana.
-Aaron saw how music could touch people so deeply, how music could put a smile on a person's face and comfort their soul at the same time.
-It was during those times that he realized he wanted to pursue a career in music.
-He came from a working class family, where pitching pennies was a daily routine.
-Aaron spent a lot of time at home sitting on his parent's front porch listening to his childhood hero’s; Stevie Ray Vaughan, Hank Williams Jr., Alan Jackson, Chuck Berry and Merle Haggard, to name a few.
+Aaron Jay Hebert, a south Louisiana singer and songwriter, was born in 1993.
+Music has always played a significant role in his life.
+Aaron saw his father play on stage at a small Baptist church in his birthplace of Kaplan, Louisiana, when he was a child.
+Aaron witnessed firsthand how music could powerfully affect individuals, how it could both bring a grin to a person's face and provide solace to their soul.
+He realized he wanted to pursue a profession in music during those times.
+He grew up in a working class family where squeezing pennies was an everyday occurrence.
+Aaron spent a lot of time at home, listening to his boyhood heroes while sitting on his parent's front porch.